avishaylayani/basic_microservice/README.md

 1. **Unit Tests**: Ensures code quality.
 2. **Docker Build & Push**: Builds the image and pushes it to DockerHub.
 3. **Kubernetes Rollout**: Rollouts the application to the Kubernetes cluster using Helm.
+    -   This is not working yet, as there is no DNS configured, and the IP and machine details are not fixed.
+These variables in github are not set.

 There is no need for manual intervention in the pipeline as everything is handled automatically through GitHub Actions.